 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Set your thermostat to be on only when you are actually in your home.

 Another tip is to program your thermostat for longer run-cycles.
-We are not suggesting that this will prevent problems, it can help bring down the humidity in your East Syracuse area home.
-This can provide a more comfortable environment, plus keep mold spores from growing in your home.
+While this does not necessary prevent problems, it can help bring down the humidity in your East Syracuse area home.
+This can provide a more comfortable environment, plus keep mold spores from developing in your home.

 Get Rid of Any Pests